 iTunes or Music will show you a list of duplicates.
 Examine the list and remove the duplicates.
 Unfortunately, to search for different types of duplicate files, you need to browse each folder in iTunes or open Music or Apple TV individually.
 That could take hours.
 But don’t panic, there is a solution.
 We will now discuss another way to find duplicates.
 We are sure you will find this useful.

-2. Duplicate File Finder app
+2. Find duplicates with Duplicate File Finder

 Duplicate File Finder is a great help when you need to get rid of duplicates on your Mac.
+The application will find all types of duplicate files on your Mac in less than a minute.

 It’s that easy!
-You can find duplicates of pictures, music, movies, documents, archives, folders and other files.
+You can find duplicates of pictures, music, movies, documents, archives, folders and other duplicate files.

-How to find Hidden files on Mac
+How to find hidden files on Mac

 All Mac operating systems and apps create service folders and files that are hidden and necessary for normal system functioning.
 However, there are some hidden files that are not needed and just clutter the disk and consume space.
 All files that have a filename with a dot (or period) as the first character, are by default, hidden files.